-The fees allowable to a solicitor for providing ABWOR for a petition by a debtor for the sequestration of their estate under section 5(2)(a) of the Bankruptcy (Scotland) Act 1985 are set out in the regulations.
-A fee of £27.40 is prescribed for any time you spend appearing in court in connection with the petition and a fee of £45 is for all other work.
-You may also charge for outlays.
+The fees allowable to you for providing ABWOR for a petition by a debtor for the sequestration of their estate under section 5(2)(a) of the Bankruptcy (Scotland) Act 1985 are set out in the regulations.

 Whilst detailed fees are payable for general advice on debt, any work in connection with and, importantly, leading up to the petition is subsumed within the block fee.

 From the moment the decision is taken to proceed to sequestration, no charge other than the block fees prescribed by the regulations can be made.